kyle-ngyn/League-of-Legends-Build-Finder/README.md

-# OP.GG Build Finder
+# ~~OP.GG~~ League of Legends Build Finder

 To install prerequisites, do `pip install -r requirements.txt`.

 This is a tool to find builds for specific champions from the best one-tricks.
-It uses OP.GG to find a list of the top 5 players and chooses from them in the following priority:
+It uses OP.GG or U.GG (your choice!) to find a list of the top 5 players and chooses from them in the following priority:

-1. Highest rank
+1. Highest rank and LP
 2. Highest winrate
 3. Most games played

-Then, the program will open the player's OP.GG profile in the user's default web browser.
+Then, the program will open the player's profile in the user's default web browser.

 Please note that this tool was developed for **ARAM**.
 Champion builds are dependent on matchups, elos, and regions, so use for ranked at your own risk.